-Many of our Buyer Clients ask us about Timing.
+Many of my Buyer Clients ask me about Timing.

 When should you start looking for your new home?
 When should you talk to a lender?
 How long does it take to go from an offer to moving in?
 How soon is too soon to start touring?
 How to coordinate buying with the sale of a current home?
-As Exclusive Buyers' Agents, we will assist you every step of the way.
+As your exclusive agent, I will assist you every step of the way.

 If you are planning to buy an existing home*, start backwards from the day you want to move in:

-After your offer is accepted - We coordinate & monitor everything with a careful eye to your "due diligence period" including inspections, appraisal, repairs, the closing attorney, title work, financing, and any possible surprises.
+After your offer is accepted - I coordinate and monitor everything with a careful eye to your "due diligence period" including inspections, appraisal, repairs, the closing attorney, title work, financing, and any possible surprises.

 You can start packing!

-*We also work with both custom and production builders.
-If you are considering building a home, contact us for advice on buying new construction and the timing for that.
+*I also work with both custom and production builders.
+If you are considering building a home, contact me for advice on buying new construction and the timing for that.

-If you haven't bought a house in the last year or two:
+If you haven't bought a house in the last few years: